leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 To extract the raw score strings like `21-15` to two separate units such as `21` and `15` we are going to use this regex `((\d+)-(\d+))`.

+First the matches will be saved in memory so that they could be processed later on.
+This is done so that all players used within the matches has been inserted in the database before they are being accessed.

 ```
 // extraction.py